Subjects of Instruction

 HTBA

-ENV 671a, Temperate Woody Plant Taxonomy and Dendrology
+ENV 671a, Dendrology: Woody Plant Taxonomy and Identification

 Dendrology literally translates as “the study of trees” and integrates morphology, phenology, ecology, biogeography, and the natural history of tree species.
-In this course students learn how to identify the major temperate woody plant families, with a focus on North American forest species.
-In addition, students learn the morphological and ecological traits used for field identification of woody plants.
-We use phylogenetic systematics as the structure for understanding the evolutionary history and relationships between species.
+In this course students learn how to identify the major temperate woody plant families, with a focus on eastern North American species.
+Students learn to identify by sight using morphological and ecological traits of over 100 woody plant taxa, using an ecosystem focused approach for plant identification.
+Besides learning how to identify species, we discuss principles of plant ecology, biogeography, phylogenetic community structure, and natural history in each ecosystem.
 Class periods consist of practical field and laboratory skills used in plant taxonomy and field lecturing.
-Weather permitting, we are in the field for the majority of class periods.
-We use an ecosystem focused approach for plant identification.
-Besides learning how to identify species, we discuss principles of plant ecology, biogeography, and natural history in each of the ecosystems we visit.
+Weather permitting, we are outside in the field/forest for most class periods.
 Limited to thirteen.
 3 Course cr

 W 1pm-5pm